spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

     - 8192 MiB memory
     - 60 GiB storage

-Follow these steps to resize a single-node gateway to three nodes.
+Follow these steps to resize a single-node PCG to three nodes.

 <br />